piggydoughnut/word2pdf/README.md

+# About

+Original package can be found at https://github.com/VuongVu/word2pdf

+I created this fork because I ran into issues when using this package for AWS Lambda, which does not support the newest node version (async/await).

+It is exactly the same, just replaces async/await with promises.

-#Install package
+# Install package

 Run cmd with
 ```sh
 npm i word2pdf
 ```
  or
  ```sh
  yarn add word2pdf
  ```

-#Use
+# Uses

 Example